 Term 1 is a senior competition, with our top junior playing in lower senior grades, while Term 4 is a junior only competition.
 Those selected for the Junior A and B teams will compete in the North Island Secondary Schools Tournament at the end of the year.

 Each Water Polo team is trained by a professional coach, who will coach them once or twice a week in the evenings over Terms 1 and 4.
-Swimming training is also available on scheduled mornings with times and venue to be confirmed.
+Swimming training is also available on scheduled mornings which will take place in the new outdoor pool, with times to be confirmed.

 The Master in Charge of Water Polo is Mr Potaka – email